 An interesting aspect of pluralistic ignorance is that interventions correcting second-order beliefs might have the potential to speed up changes in social norms.
 Other elements that can help correct these higher-order beliefs might also be helpful.
-For example, the information in opinion polling and voting (for example, in referenda) can provide individuals with information about how their society views certain issues (though polls might give a biased summary of society's views on a topic, precisely if that topic is stigmatized and respondents feel embarrassed to report their own view even in a survey).
-For example, the share of voters actually supporting "Brexit" in 2016 might have updated individuals' second-order beliefs about the share of people with negative views toward immigrants in the UK.
+For example, opinion polling and voting (e.g., in referenda) can provide individuals with information about how their society views certain issues (although polls might give a biased summary of society's views on a topic precisely if that topic is stigmatized and respondents feel embarrassed to report their own view even in a survey).7 For example, the share of voters actually supporting Brexit in 2016 might have updated individuals' second-order beliefs about the share of people with negative views toward immigrants in the United Kingdom.
 Social media might also play a role in breaking equilibria resulting from pluralistic ignorance.
-In social medial platforms, it might be easier for individuals to find other individuals that share their same view (and social media might also reduce the social cost of expressing a view that is initially believed to be stigmatized).
-In work in progress, Bursztyn et al. (2016d) find that access to social media has increased xenophobia acts in Russia.
+In social media platforms, it might be easier for individuals to find other individuals who share their view (and social media might also reduce the social cost of expressing a view that is initially believed to be stigmatized).
+In an inquiry that is still in progress, Bursztyn et al. (2016c) find that access to social media has increased xenophobic acts in Russia.
 Finally, endorsement of an attitude by public and respected figures might spur conversations and ultimately lead to changes in social norms.
-For example, some argue that Joe Biden's public endorsement of gay marriage in 2012 might have played a role in explaining the relatively rapid changes in attitudes toward gay marriage in the U.S.
+For example, some argue that Joe Biden's public endorsement of gay marriage in 2012 might have played a role in explaining the relatively rapid changes in attitudes toward gay marriage in the United States.